Miranda Connell

+Biography

-She attended Elmhurst Ballet School and the Cheltenham Ladies' College, then appeared on stage in Stratford-upon-Avon and the West End.
+Connell attended Elmhurst Ballet School and the Cheltenham Ladies' College.

+She appeared on stage in Stratford-upon-Avon and the West End.
 She was in the 1957 comedy Silver Wedding by Michael Clayton Hutton.

 On television she is best known for being a Play School presenter from May 1966 to April 1975.
 She also appeared as Lady Agatha in the 1957 film The Admirable Crichton, and in various cult TV shows including The Avengers, Dixon of Dock Green, Armchair Theatre, Paul Temple and Special Branch.

-She is married to actor Edward de Souza.
+She married actor Edward de Souza in 1960.